Reasons for Hair Loss in Women

 - Go for regular walks or go running.
 Everyone feels better after going out for a walk, especially in the park.
 Green areas are found to be stress reducing.

 - Take supplements that help change our you react to stress.
-Omega 3 has been found to help people deal with anxiety and depression.
+Omega 3 supplements have been found to help people deal with anxiety and depression.
 Magnesium is important for the production of certain neurotransmitters being a co-factor in the synthesis of dopamine and serotonin in the brain.
 Magnesium also relaxes the muscles and relieves tension build up.
 Vitamin D3 is the sunshine vitamin and will help boost your mood also, especially if you stay indoors a lot and don’t get much sun.

 - Get plenty of sleep one overlooked factor that determines how you can handle and bounce back from stress is the amount of sleep you get.
 Are you getting enough?
 If you’re not, then try to work on this and create a healthy sleeping pattern where you wake up feeling rested every day.